ruaue/vyos-kernel-rolling/linux-6.1.8/Documentation/networking/ip-sysctl.rst

 	The max value from conf/{all,interface}/src_valid_mark is used.

 	Default value is 0.

+link_filter - INTEGER
+	0 - Allow packets to be received for the address on this interface even if interface is disabled or no carrier.
+	1 - Ignore packets received if interface associated with the incoming address is down.
+	2 - Ignore packets received if interface associated with the incoming address is down or has no carrier.

+	Default value is 0.
+Note that some distributions enable it in startup scripts.

+rp_filter_mask - INTEGER
+	Integer value representing bitmask of the mediums for which the reverse path protection is disabled.
+If the source validation results in reverse path to interface with medium_id value in the 1..31 range the access is allowed if the corresponding bit is set in the bitmask.
+The bitmask value is considered only when rp_filter is enabled.
+By default the bitmask is empty preserving the original rp_filter semantic.

 arp_filter - BOOLEAN
 	- 1 - Allows you to have multiple network interfaces on the same